un-ts/react-translator/README.md

 }, {})
 ```

-Then you need to use `withTranslator` to wrap your component to enable translator prop `t` and prop `locale` + `defaultLocale`, the reference value of `t` will never change what means there will be only one translator instance.
-And prop `locale` is string will be changed when you set value of `t.locale`.
+Then you need to use `withTranslator` to wrap your component to enable translator prop `t` and prop `locale` + `defaultLocale`, the reference value of `t` will never change what means there will be only one translator instance..

 ```ts
 import { withTranslator } from 'react-translator2'